barun2/hello-world/README.md

 # hello-world
-This is my 1st step in Github
+This is my First step in Github